 Step 1: Mop Up Any Water That Is Still Present

-Therefore, use a mop or a bunch of towels to dry up any water that could still be present.
-If you need to get a floor drying machine, go ahead and do exactly that.
+Use a mop or a bunch of towels to dry up any water that could still be present.
+If you need to get a floor drying machine, look for a store that rents them out.

-Step 2: Use a Vacuum and Remove Damaged Molding
+Step 2: Use a Vacuum to Remove Mold

 Step 4: Make Sure the Area Is Dry Before Installing the Boards